Carrie Bickmore: Television

 In 2006, Bickmore made her start in television on the variety show Rove Live, presenting the "Carrie @ the News Desk" segment for each episode.
 Often the news stories related to actual events, but ended in a twist with the punchline.
 A running joke throughout the segment was Bickmore's quirky introductions in which she added a quip, often playing off social trends, music and popular culture, for example: "Good evening.
 I'm Carrie Bickmore and don't you wish your girlfriend was hot like me?"
 In 2007, Bickmore returned to the show with a more important role.

 In 2009, Bickmore was announced as one of the hosts for Network 10's new news and current affairs program The 7pm Project, (later The Project) alongside comedians Dave Hughes and Charlie Pickering.
 The program airs weeknights on Network Ten and further expanded her profile as a television presenter.

 On 2 May 2010, Bickmore won the 2010 Logie Award for Best New Female Talent for her work on Rove and The Project.

 In December 2010, Bickmore was criticised by The Drums editor, Jonathan Green, and representatives of the Australian coffee industry, for promoting McDonald's in a report for The Oprah Winfrey Show, which McDonald's confirmed was paid advertising.

 After several months away from The 7PM Project in 2011, Bickmore returned to television after the death of her husband.

 Bickmore was nominated for the Gold Logie for Most Popular TV Personality in 2012 and 2013.
 In 2014, Bickmore was again nominated for the award, resulting in the media nicknaming her 'the golden girl' of Network Ten alongside Asher Keddie.

 In 2013, it was announced that Bickmore would front a revamped version of So You Think You Can Dance Australia for Network Ten alongside former American Idol judge Paula Abdul.

 In 2015, Bickmore won the Gold Logie award.
 During her acceptance speech she donned a beanie in order to raise awareness for her late husband's struggle with brain cancer, and encouraged her peers to wear a beanie in order to support the cause; using her husband's fears about his scars and use of beanies to cover them as the story behind the symbol.
 In November 2015, she subsequently launched Carrie's Beanies 4 Brain Cancer with the aim of initially raising $4,200,000 for brain cancer research, a feat that was subsequently achieved two months later in January 2016.

-As of September 2022, Carrie's Beanies 4 Brain Cancer is stated to have raised over $18 million dollars so far.
+As of September 2022, Carrie's Beanies 4 Brain Cancer is stated to have raised over $18 million so far.

 Bickmore announced in October 2022 that she was going to leave The Project the following month to spend more time with her family.
 Her last show was on 30 November 2022.
 She was the longest serving panellist after her former colleagues: Dave Hughes who left in December 2013 to focus on his stand-up comedy and radio and Charlie Pickering who left in March 2014 to host The Weekly with Charlie Pickering.